samepage-network/samepage.network/docs/developer/extension_development.md

 ### Test

 Compiles the extension and runs tests using [Playwright](https://playwright.dev).
 Tests are expected to be in the `tests` directory with a `.test.ts` suffix.
 There should be at least one full integration test defined.
 The `process.env.NODE_ENV` variable has a value of `test`.
+Along with the standard arguments from above, the following two arguments are also supported:
+- `forward` - Could be specified multiple times, to forward the arguments to `Playwright` directly.

 The `samepage` package also exposes a set of testing utilities available in the `testing` module.
 These utilities are meant to ease the development of tests and provide a consistent SamePage test client to test against.

 ### Build

-Compiles the extension with a `process.env.NODE_ENV` value of `production`.
+Compiles the extension with a `process.env.NODE_ENV` value of `production` and publishes the artifacts created as a Github Release.
+Along with the standard arguments from above, the following two arguments are also supported:

-### Publish

-Coming soon...
+- `dry` - Add this flag to build the extension without publishing the artifacts.
+- `review` - Value should resolve to a javascript file with a callback default exported that will run after publishing as a GitHub Release.
+Useful for if the company behind the related application requires an extra review process to publish to.